 That positioning matters.
 Rather than reading as a straight revivalist act, the project appears closer to the strand of 2010s club production that absorbed breakbeat technique into a broader bass framework: heavy low-end, tightly edited drops, synthetic lead motifs and tempos that often favour swagger over outright speed.

 In practical terms, that places Pyramyth in DJ ecosystems where nu skool breaks, electro, glitch-leaning bass and midtempo material can coexist in the same set.
-The music's utility seems to come from that flexibility: it can bridge between break-driven selections and more contemporary bass programming without losing dancefloor focus.
+The music's utility comes from that flexibility: it can bridge between break-driven selections and more contemporary bass programming without losing dancefloor focus.

 Stylistically, the project suggests an interest in engineered tension rather than maximal ornament.
 The emphasis is on punch, hook and rhythmic control: drums that retain a breakbeat sensibility, basslines designed for physical response, and arrangements that favour clear transitions and set-ready dynamics.

 That also helps explain why Pyramyth can be filed under several adjacent tags at once.
-Breakbeat is a useful anchor, but electro and broader bass music are equally relevant descriptors, especially if one is trying to place the project within post-2010 club culture rather than within a narrower historical revival frame.
+Breakbeat is a useful anchor, but electro and broader bass music are equally relevant descriptors, especially when placing the project within post-2010 club culture rather than within a narrower historical revival frame.

-Within a breakbeat encyclopedia, that makes the project notable less for canonised historical status than for illustrating how break-derived rhythm languages continue to mutate inside newer bass formats.
+Within a breakbeat encyclopedia, the project is notable for illustrating how break-derived rhythm languages continue to mutate inside newer bass formats.
 Pyramyth represents that ongoing traffic between scenes: not outside breakbeat culture, but part of its modern, hybrid afterlife.